CodeAlpha7/Hierarchical-Blockchain/README.md

 4. (POST) Register and Broadcast Nodes http://localhost:3001/register-and-broadcast-node
 5. (GET) Mine blocks broadcast using PoW http://localhost:3001/mine
 6. (POST) Mine blocks broadcast using PoS http://localhost:3001/mine-pos
+7. (POST) Mine blocks in all LBCs using PoS http://localhost:3001/multi-mine
-7. (GET) Invoke Consensus and Blockchain Sync http://localhost:3001/consensus
+8. (GET) Invoke Consensus and Blockchain Sync http://localhost:3001/consensus
+9. (GET) View Global blockchain http://localhost:3009/bridge

+This repo contains all iterations for personal convenience.
+The latest release and step-by-step documentation to use the code and reproduce results is available [here](https://link-url-here.org) .
+Please keep in mind that this code is only for simulation of the hierarchical model and performance testing, hence does not implement several features that commercial blockchains do.

 ### Note:
 - Remember to set TRANSACTION_THRESHOLD in both files to alter block size.<br/>